cryptonautics/eth-connect-poc-scene/README.md

 All commands issued in PowerShell (x64) as a Windows Standard user in an elevated (Windows administrator user) PowerShell (x64) session

-(Right click on "Windows PowerShell" (C:\Users\<standard_user_username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Windows PowerShell\Windows PowerShell) and click "Run as administrator" and enter your Windows Administrator user's password)
+(Right click on "Windows PowerShell" (`C:\Users\<standard_user_username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Windows PowerShell\Windows PowerShell.exe`) and click "Run as administrator" and enter your Windows Administrator user's password)

 Software:

 NodeJS management on Windows 10 using nvm-windows:

-To install nvm-windows browse to "https://github.com/coreybutler/nvm-windows/releases" and download "nvm-setup.zip" for the latest realesed version of the software.
+To install nvm-windows browse to "https://github.com/coreybutler/nvm-windows/releases" and download `nvm-setup.zip` for the latest realesed version of the software.

-Extract "nvm-setup.zip" and run "nvm-setup.exe".
+Extract `nvm-setup.zip` and run `nvm-setup.exe`.
 If you are running as a Windows Standard user you will be prompted to enter your Windows Administrator user's password.

 Accept the default settings for the installation configuration options for the setup wizard.